 Prevention Strategies from Case Outcomes

-By learning from these case studies and implementing prevention strategies, individuals can better protect their assets and ensure that their wishes are respected.
+By learning from these case outcomes and implementing prevention strategies well in advance, individuals can protect their assets and ensure their wishes are respected — whatever the future holds.

 Future Trends in Power of Attorney Regulations